Lucia's Blog: 2020-03-22

 III.
 WE ARE AT HOME IN HEART WITH GOD:

-In God's creation, we can be at home anywhere.
+In God's Creation, we can be at home anywhere.
 Although our walk in this life is like a desert in a dry and weary land where there is no water, we can still see God's power and glory (Ps.
 63:1).
 Even in such times, we can see God's blazing glory like Moses did when he saw the burning bush (Exo.
 3:1-5).
 Our communion with the Creator is the highest joy in life.
-No treasure can equal it, for this world has many amusements, but very few real joys or pleasures.
+No treasure can equal it, for this world has many amusements but few real joys or pleasures.
 This world (the passing pleasures of sin) can never offer genuine and lasting pleasure and happinessbut those who walk with God in faithful communion will find enjoyment, happiness that is sweeter than life itself.

 Walking with God even in the “desert lone” (during our difficult timeswill sustain us.
-When we walk with God in our Father's world, we can rest assured that no problems in life will separate us from our real home, for we long to be with Him.
+When we walk with God in our Father's world, we can rest assured that no problems will separate us from our real home, for we long to be with Him.
 Victory will ultimately belong to God, for we live from triumph to triumph hidden in God through Christ, shielded from the devil's darts and life's difficulties.
 We can be confident that God holds on to us with His mighty right hand of strength.

 "For you have not come to a mountain that can be touched and to a blazing fire, and to darkness and gloom and whirlwind, 19 and to the blast of a trumpet and the sound of words which sound was such that those who heard begged that no further word be spoken to them.
 20 For they could not bear the command, “If even a beast touches the mountain, it will be stoned.”
 21 And so terrible was the sight, that Moses said, “I am full of fear and trembling.”
 22 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to myriads of angels, 23 to the general assembly and church of the firstborn who are enrolled in heaven, and to God, the Judge of all, and to the spirits of the righteous made perfect, 24 and to Jesus, the mediator of a new covenant, and to the sprinkled blood, which speaks better than the blood of Abel" (Hebrews 12:18-24).